The Divine Origin of Tara Statues

 The most common and popular embodiment of Tara is known as “Green Tara” or Khadiravaṇi.
 In this form she is known as a forest goddess.
 Her pure land in Mt Potala is described as a lush evergreen paradise with waterfalls, birds, flowers and trees.

-Green Tara is also associated with quickness of movement and she is always ready to come to the aid of suffering life.
-As a result, seated Green Tara statues are depicted with one leg extended and the other leg pulled in to reflect meditative contemplation.
+Green Tara is also associated with quickness of movement and she is always ready to spring to action and relieve suffering.
+As a result, seated Green Tara statues for sale are depicted with one leg extended and the other leg pulled in to reflect meditative contemplation.